-- A line from hymn 88 in the Singai Nagar Antati
+- A line from hymn 88 in the Singai Nagar Antati12

 The celebration of Thaipusam in Singapore can be traced to the Nattukottai Chettiars, who became an influential diaspora of private financiers in Southeast Asia in the 19th century.
 They adopted Murugan as their patron deity in their diasporic homes and as a partner in their business ventures, and their settlement pattern typically involved the construction of Murugan temples.
 When boarding a ship, the pioneering migrants carried the vel of Murugan, transferring their burden of worry for safe passage to the deity with the words "Murugan tunai" ("Murugan protects us").
+He is the safe passage to the deity with the words "Murugan tunai" ("Murugan protects us").

 In 1858, Nattukottai Chettiars installed the vel of Murugan beneath a pipal tree, beside a water tank, at the foot of a hill at the junction of Tank Road and Clemenceau Avenue.
-(According to collective memory, the vel was worshipped for around 30 years before the establishment of their temple.
-By 1859, the Sri Thendayuthapani Temple was built nearby on land obtained from Thomas Oxley, with its design and layout based on the Murugan temple in Penang, an architectural template that would be adopted across the region by the merchant bankers.
+15 (According to collective memory, the vel was worshipped for around 30 years before the establishment of their temple.
+16) By 1859, the Sri Thendayuthapani Temple was built nearby on land obtained from Thomas Oxley, with its design and layout based on the Murugan temple in Penang, an architectural template that would be adopted across the region by the merchant bankers.
+17